-HRT for postmenopausal symptoms can be recommended as an alternative to hormone replacement therapyJanuary 10th, 2013 in Obstetrics & gynaecology /
+HRT for postmenopausal symptoms can be recommended as an alternative to hormone replacement therapyJanuary 10, 2013 in Medicine & Health / Obstetrics & gynaecology

 Herbal and complementary medicines could be recommended as an alternative to hormone replacement therapy (HRT) for treating postmenopausal symptoms says a new review published today in The Obstetrician and Gynaecologist (TOG).